 There has been no provision for U.S. federal, U.S. state, or foreign income taxes for any period because Sangamo has incurred operating losses in all periods and for all jurisdictions.
-Deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of

-6. INCOME TAXES (CONTINUED) assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
+Deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Significant components of deferred tax assets are as follows:

-DECEMBER 31,
+DECEMB ER 31,

 1998 1999

-(IN THOUSANDS)
+(IN THO USANDS)

 Deferred tax assets: Net operating loss carryforwards Research and development credit carryforwards Other reserves and accruals \$ 1,600 \$ 2,500 100 100

-Valuation allowance 1,600 (1,600) 2,700 (2,700)
+Valuation allowance 1,600 (1,600)

-Net deferred tax assets \$ ===== \$ =====
+Net deferred tax assets \$ \$

 Realization of deferred tax assets is dependent upon future earnings, if any, the timing and amount of which are uncertain.
 Accordingly, the net deferred tax assets have been fully offset by a valuation allowance.
 The valuation allowance increased by \$1,100,000 each in 1998 and 1999.
 As of December 31, 1999, Sangamo had net operating loss carryforwards for federal and state income tax purposes of approximately \$7,900,000.
 Sangamo also had federal research and development credit carryforwards of approximately \$100,000.
 The net operating loss and credit carryforwards will expire at various dates beginning in 2010 through 2019, if not used.
 Use of the net operating loss may be subject to substantial annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
 The annual limitation could result in the expiration of the net operating loss before use.
+However, management has not determined if the use of the net operating loss carryforwards will be limited.